Basdbruijne/ChessBot/README.md

 This is a beta version, I am aware that there are many bugs.

-The bot is also not very good at chess yet
+The bot is also not very good at chess

+## How to play

+ - Clone the repository
+ - `python3 Main.py`